Optimal recruitment process: from search to hiring

 - LinkedIn Recruiter for executive and expert profiles

-- Specialized sites (Cadremploi, APEC, Welcome to the Jungle) depending on the sector
+- Specialized sites (Cadremploi, Apec, Welcome to the Jungle) depending on the sector

 - Internal referral: 45% of CAC 40 companies report that referral is their primary recruitment channel (PageGroup Barometer 2024)